Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 Application of Balloon Vine:

-- Ideal for acute itching attacks
+- Ideal for acute itching flare-ups

-- Particularly well tolerated by children
+- Especially well tolerated by children

 - Can be combined with other active ingredients

-- Effective in 0.5-1% concentration
+- Effective even at 0.5-1% concentration

-Evening primrose oil – Omega power for the skin barrier
+Evening Primrose Oil – Omega Power for the Skin Barrier

-Vitamin B12 – The innovative alternative
+Vitamin B12 – The Innovative Alternative

 Current research shows that topically applied vitamin B12 (cyanocobalamin) has anti-inflammatory properties.
 Clinical studies have shown efficacy comparable to mild cortisone preparations.

-Active ingredient | Main effect | Study situation | Special feature |
+| Active Ingredient | Main Effect | Study Situation | Special Feature |

-Balloon vine | Itch relief | Well documented | Cortisone-like without side effects |
+| Balloon Vine | Itch relief | Well documented | Cortisone-like without side effects |

-Evening primrose oil | Barrier strengthening | Very well documented | Rich in gamma-linolenic acid |
+| Evening Primrose Oil | Barrier strengthening | Very well documented | Rich in gamma-linolenic acid |

-Vitamin B12 | Anti-inflammatory | Promising | New, innovative alternative |
+| Vitamin B12 | Anti-inflammatory | Promising | New, innovative alternative |

-incense | Calming | Traditionally proven | Boswellic acids have an anti-inflammatory effect |
+| Frankincense | Soothing | Traditionally proven | Boswellic acids have anti-inflammatory effects |

-- Increasing spread of the affected skin areas
+- Increasing spread of affected skin areas

 - Signs of bacterial infections (pustules, yellowish crusts)